-Dr June Perkins, is of Bush Mekeo (Papua New Guinean Indigenous) and Australian heritage.
+Dr June Perkins, is of Mekeo (Papua New Guinean Indigenous) and Australian heritage.
 For the past fourteen years she has been implementing her research on ’empowerment through writing and creativity’ (Doctorate from the University of Sydney) into designing and mobilising increasingly complex practical cross arts and interactive projects which empower communities and individuals to deal with challenges they might have, working from their strengths and increasing their capacity.
 Her work is based on models of participatory action theory combined with intercultural sensitivity and experiential knowledge.

 June recently became one of the researchers listed with the MANA research Centre.
 She looks forward to doing collaborative research, whilst maintaining an ongoing practice of implementing practical programs as a result of those findings.